-Personal equipment includes all items in the vehicle that are not included in the conventional load or in the additional equipment.
+Personal equipment includes all items carried in the vehicle that are not included in the conventional load and optional equipment.
 For example, personal equipment can include the following:

 - Foodstuffs

 - Crockery

 - Clothes

 - Bedding

 - Toys

 - Books

 - Toiletries

 - Small electrical appliances (e.g. coffee machine)